saniya-yasham/learnlaravel/documentation/day3.md

-# Beautify Layout using Bootstrap
+# Beautify Layout using Bootstrap (day16 of backend course)

 -   Ask students to delete all pages and start fresh again.
 -   include bootstrap links, comment tailwind from app.css